asgeirmen/IntegrationEventProducerPoc/README.md

 ```SQL
 EXEC sys.sp_cdc_help_jobs;
 ```
 As you probably see, the `pollinginterval` is set to 5 seconds, which means up 5 seconds delay.
-This should be reduced to 1 second or event 0 as follows:
+This should be reduced to 1 second or even 0 as follows:
 ```SQL
 EXECUTE sys.sp_cdc_change_job
     @job_type = N'capture',